-White Whole Wheat Flour: these pancakes call for a 100% whole grain flour, which is hearty and better for you than enriched white flour.
+- White Whole Wheat Flour: this pumpkin pancakes recipe call for a 100% whole grain flour, which is hearty and better for you than enriched white flour.
 While whole wheat flour is a favorite to bake with because it’s not as heavy as classic whole wheat flour.

-Maple Syrup Swaps: Use another liquid sweetener such as honey or agave in place of the maple syrup.
+Maple Syrup: Use another liquid sweetener such as honey or agave in place of the maple syrup.

 Don’t forget about the toppings!
 No pancake is complete without its toppings.
 Here are our recommendations: